FLR(M) Visa Extension – Further Leave to Remain in the UK (Manchester)

 - Evidence of ongoing relationship (photos, messages, travel history)

-Financial Requirement (2024–25)
+Financial Requirement for FLR(M) (2024–25)

 - Minimum income: